Omelug/wifi_pass_map/README.txt

 v = visual, d = documentation

 ---------TODO NOW
-b: handshake reload dont work from app, but command works

 b: read tools termianl line by line (now it print only at the end)

 r: change print to logging